-Here's some stories that were newly published or updated this morning:
+Here's some stories that were newly published yesterday:

 If you or your client are featured in any of these stories, please share on social and tag me (I'm @alywalansky basically everywhere, please follow me!), and also please remember to tag the outlet.

 Here's what I'm working on:

 Be sure to read the below list carefully.
 Many are stories I posted about yesterday, but some of yesterday's stories are no longer listed and a few new ones have been added since yesterday.
 This (below) is everything that is still a currently open opportunity as of today.

 I'm working on a big roundup of restaurants open on Easter.
 We’re looking for a big list of big and small chains across the country –high and low.
 It's the Easter version of this story we did for Christmas, if you want an idea of the format I'm looking for.

 I'm also looking for restaurant chains nationwide doing special deals/discounts for tax day (i have a few weeks to play with this one...a rare feat!)